Importing and using products from overseas

 Using imported products in your building work

-Overseas products may not comply with the New Zealand Building Code, even though importers and suppliers have responsibilities to show they do.
+Other overseas products may not comply with the Building Code, even though importers and suppliers have responsibilities to show they do.

-If you are seeking a building consent, you will have to demonstrate to the building consent authority (BCA) how the product complies.
+If you are seeking a building consent, you will have to demonstrate to the BCA how the product complies.
 It is a good idea to check whether the product has been used successfully in New Zealand before.

 You should also make sure the manufacturer, local importer or supplier has provided good technical information with their product.
 This will help you to demonstrate to the BCA that the product complies with the Building Code.